s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 ==========

 ## examples
+In this section I will take a look at the implementations of the example for the use cases outlined above, and evaluate them with regard to the framework derived in the corresponding section above.

 ### publishing and blogging
 Since mmmfs has grown out of the need for a versatile CMS for a personal publishing website, it is not surprising to to see that it is still up to that job.
 Nevertheless it is worth taking a look at its strengths and weaknesses in this